Mutuality of Obligation Case Law: What You Need to Know

 - With an output contract, a buyer promises to buy whatever goods or services are provided by a seller during a specific time period at an agreed-upon price.

 - Unilateral contracts, as described above, do not require mutuality.

 - Voidable contracts are not subject to mutuality.
 With this type of contract, one of the parties can opt to void it at any time.
 This occurs if one of the parties to the agreement is younger than age 18.
 While a void contract is invalid, a voidable contract is legally enforceable as long as both parties opt to abide by it.

 - A conditional promise is one that must be performed only if specific conditions exist.

 - Alternative promises are not subject to mutuality.
 However, if any of the options do not constitute consideration, the contract is not valid.

 If you need help with mutuality of obligation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.